corgi-vision/skin-cancer-detection/README.md

 ### Kaggle ISIC 2024 challange

 In this project, we will develop image-based algorithms to identify histologically confirmed skin cancer cases with single-lesion crops from 3D total body photos (TBP).
 The image quality resembles close-up smartphone photos, which are regularly submitted for telehealth purposes.
-The dataset consists of images and among their corresponding labels (positive or negative), various metadata about the patient and the leisure.
-From this metadata we selected the features that might be useful in machine learning applications.
+The dataset consists of 401059 images and among their corresponding labels (positive or negative), various metadata about the patient and the leisure.
+We've narrowed down the features to the ones that should be useful in machine learning applications.
 They are listed in [info.md](info.md)

 ### Data preparation